pratyyyk/dino-RED/README.md

-# dino-RED

-A reinforcement learning agent implemented in Python that learns to play the Chrome Dino game using the NEAT (NeuroEvolution of Augmenting Topologies) algorithm.

-Overview
+#red-Dino

+A Python implementation of the NeuroEvolution of Augmenting Topologies (NEAT) algorithm applied to the classic Chrome Dinosaur endless runner.

-This project utilizes a genetic algorithm to train a neural network.
-The agent operates in real-time, observing the game state and making binary decisions (Jump or Run) to maximize survival time.
-Through successive generations, the population evolves optimal strategies for obstacle avoidance without pre-programmed rules.
+This project demonstrates an autonomous agent that evolves neural network topologies from scratch to master obstacle avoidance.
+The agent operates in real-time, learning optimal jump strategies through genetic variation and selection without pre-programmed heuristics.

-Methodology
+##Project Overview

+The core of this project is the interaction between the game environment (Pygame) and the evolutionary algorithm (NEAT-Python).

+Evolutionary Strategy: The system begins with a population of random neural networks.
+Agents that survive longer are assigned higher fitness scores.

+Selection & Mutation: High-performing genomes breed the next generation.
+The algorithm modifies connection weights and occasionally adds new nodes or connections to the network topology.

+Convergence: Over successive generations, the population converges on an optimal strategy for timing jumps relative to obstacle speed and distance.

+##Technical Architecture

-The agent is powered by a Feed-Forward Neural Network evolved via NEAT.
+The neural network controlling each dinosaur is a Feed-Forward Network configured as follows:

-Inputs (2):

-Dinosaur Y-position (vertical location).
+1. Neural Topology

+Input Layer (2 Nodes):

+Y-Position: The vertical position of the dinosaur (tracking jump height).

-Euclidean distance to the next obstacle.
+Obstacle Distance: Euclidean distance between the dinosaur and the next incoming obstacle.

-Outputs (1):

-Activation > 0.5 triggers a Jump.

-Activation ≤ 0.5 maintains Run state.
+Hidden Layers: Evolved dynamically by the algorithm (starts with 0).

+Output Layer (1 Node):

+Action Trigger: A tanh activation value > 0.5 initiates a JUMP.
+Otherwise, the agent continues to RUN.

+2. Configuration (config.txt)

+Population Size: 15 agents per generation.

-Fitness Function: Determined by the distance traveled (score).
+Fitness Function: Maximize distance traveled.

+Activation Function: Hyperbolic Tangent (tanh).

-Project Structure
+##Project Structure

-.
+The application relies on a strict directory structure for asset loading.

+ai-dino-runner/
+├── Assets/                  # Required graphic assets
+│   ├── Dino/                # DinoRun1.png, DinoRun2.png, DinoJump.png
+│   ├── Cactus/              # SmallCactus1-3.png, LargeCactus1-3.png
+│   └── Other/               # Track.png
-├── Assets/              # Game sprites (Dino, Cactus, Track) ├── config.txt           # NEAT algorithm parameters
+├── config.txt               # NEAT genome configuration
-├── main.py              # Entry point and game loop
+├── main.py                  # Application entry point
+├── requirements.txt         # Dependency manifest
-└── requirements.txt     # Python dependencies
+└── README.md                # Documentation

-Install dependencies:
+##Install dependencies:

 pip install -r requirements.txt

-Verify Assets:
-Ensure the Assets directory contains the required subfolders (Dino, Cactus, Other) and image files.

-Usage
+##Asset Verification:
+Ensure the Assets/ folder is present in the root directory.
+The simulation will fail to initialize if sprites are missing.

+##Usage

-Execute the main script to initiate the training simulation:
+To start the training simulation:

 python main.py

-The simulation will launch a window displaying the current generation.
-The game speed increases automatically as the fitness score rises.

-Configuration

-The evolutionary parameters are defined in config.txt.
-Key configurations include:

-pop_size: The number of agents per generation (Default: 15).

-fitness_threshold: The target score to terminate training.

-network parameters: Settings for node mutation, weight initialization, and activation functions.

-License
+Runtime Controls

+The simulation runs automatically.
+The HUD displays:

+Points: Current score (distance traveled).

+Dinosaurs Alive: Count of active agents in the current generation.

+Generation: Current evolutionary iteration.

+Game Speed: dynamic velocity multiplier.

+##License

-This project is open-source and available under the MIT License.
+This project is open-source software licensed under the MIT License.